joshua-holden/Cucamonga/README.md

 Holden          | Joshua          | joshua-holden        | Scrum Master

 ## Setup Instructions:
+# WINDOWS

-To set up the Storage Forage app on a windows machine: Find the install_cucamonga_windows.bat file inside of the storage_forage_app/cucamonga directory.
+To set up the Storage Forage app on a windows machine: First find the install_chocolatey.bat file inside the storage_forage_app/cucamonga directory.
 Right click on the file and run it as an administrator.
+This will download chocolatey.

+Next, find the install_cucamonga_windows.bat file inside of the storage_forage_app/cucamonga directory.
-This will download chocolatey, install Node.js, and then install all of the project's dependencies.
+Double click to run this file.
+This file should not run as administrator.
+This will install Node.js, and then install all of the project's dependencies.

+# MAC
 To set up the Storage Forace app on a Mac machine: Find the install_cucamonga_mac file inside of the storage_forage_app/cucamonga directory.
 The Node.js package is downloaded and installed using curl so no aditional package manager is needed.